How To Build Confidence Doing These 5 Things Daily

 Confidence is the belief that your life and its quality are valuable and important.
 In this state, you deeply recognize and know your self-worth.

 It is the feeling that you are still a worthy human being, whether or not you got a date with that one person.
 Whether or not you have millions in your bank account.

-That shortage of self-confidence that you experience a day in and day out?
+That shortage of self-confidence that you experience day in and day out?

 It is driven by the ideas we were forced to learn about ourselves and the world years ago.
 And this false thinking that you are nobody and that it is not safe for you to express yourself drives all the resultant behavior.

 According to Nathaniel Branden, a Canadian–American psychotherapist, Confidence is our ability to think and to cope with the basic challenges of our lives.
 The experience and knowledge that we are effective and get results successfully in this world.

 Self-esteem, on the other hand, creates expectations (which we are aware and unaware of) as to what is possible for us and what fits us.

 These expectations lead to actions that create our reality.
 The reality strengthens the original beliefs.

 Getting results doesn’t mean that we cannot make mistakes and fail.
 It means we believe in our ability to learn what is necessary and the commitment to act by our Conscience and our common sense to achieve life goals.